Outside Xbox

-OutsideXbox, or Oxbox, is a British YouTube channel and group consisting of Jane Douglas, Andy Farrant and Mike Channell.
+Outside Xbox, or Oxbox, is a British YouTube channel and group consisting of Jane Douglas, Andy Farrant and Mike Channell.
 The group also has a sister channel, Outside Xtra, or Oxtra, consisting of Ellen Rose.
 The group is best known for video games commentary, journalism, and gameplay.
 The channel also hosts the Oxventure, a real-play tabletop role-playing game series primarily encompassing Dungeons & Dragons but occasionally others such as Blades in the Dark and Deadlands, featuring fellow YouTubers Johnny Chiodini and Luke Westaway, and which was later launched as its own channel.
 The group has over 3.8 million subscribers (combined) and over 1.9 billion views across all three channels as of July 2025.

 Members

 The following people are part of OutsideXbox and its associated channels: